A Raging Bull

 He opened his list back up and thought about how he needed to call Dr. Anderson.
 He hadn’t wanted to tell anyone about his nightmares, but he could only thrive so long with so little sleep.

-John sipped his coffee and turned towards the window front where the woman in the blue dress sat by herself staring out almost aimlessly into the downtown street and its passerby’s.
-She was tall and almost too well-dressed for such an establishment.
-Her dark feathered hat and silk blue dress shone in the summer light as her black braided hair slipped down her back.
-John caught himself staring just as she turned to look at him and he quickly went back to looking at his list.
-The woman then stood up, grabbed her purse, gently pushed her chair into the table and made her way to him.
+John sipped his coffee and turned towards the window front where the woman in the blue dress sat by herself staring out almost aimlessly into the downtown street and its passerby's.
+She was tall and John thought was almost too well-dressed for such an establishment.
+Her dark feathered hat and silk blue dress shone in the light as her black braided hair slipped down her back.
+John caught himself staring just as she turned to look at him and he nervously turned towards his list.
+The woman then stood up, grabbed her purse, gently pushed her chair into the table and made her way over to him.

 “May I sit here?”, asked the woman.